SOPHIE

 August 2011, 7 months old.

 August 8, 2011- We fenced off our apple trees in the front yard in an attempt to stop the dogs from eating so many.
-Well, that worked for one out of the three dogs ;-) Sophie at first was going through the hole she made in the fence (visible just below her in this picture), but she has gotten too big to fit through it.
-So, now she just jumps the fence.
+Well, that worked for one out of the three dogs ;-) Sophie at first was going through the hole she made in the fence (visible just below her in this picture), but she had gotten too big to fit through it.
+So she just jumped the fence.
 In the first three pics, she is returning to the yard with her prize; the last one was "posed" as I was having a time getting the camera to focus, so I called her back over the fence a few times for the photo op :-).
 Look at that beautiful form over the fence!
 George Morris would be proud!

 Back to the top